Overview of Yala Peak and Ganjala Pass Trek

 We may need more time to traverse snowy paths due to our high altitude.
 We’re heading into a region without any teahouses, so we’ll have to set up the tent for the night.

 It’s going to be a challenging and fascinating day.
 Our tent camp staff will serve us a hearty breakfast to kick off the day.
-To get to the exciting Ganja-La pass in the Langtang region, we’ll first have to hike quite a ways uphill.
+To get to the exciting Ganja-La pass in the Langtang region, we’ll first have to hike quite a distance uphill.

 Following the glaciers, we’ll make our way past Ganjala Phedi and onward to High Camp.
-We’ll be able to see Yala Peak, Dorje Hoimal, Naya Kang peak, Langtang Lirung, Urking Kaanggari, and many other towering peaks when we reach the top of Ganja-la.
+We’ll be able to see Yala Peak, Dorje Hoimal, Naya Kang Peak, Langtang Lirung, Urking Kaanggari, and many other towering peaks when we reach the top of Ganja-la.

-Almost all of the year, Ganja-La pass is blanketed in snow, increasing the adventure and difficulty of our expedition.
+Almost all of the year, Ganja-La Pass is blanketed in snow, increasing the adventure and difficulty of our expedition.
 We will continue our journey across crevasses and steep terrain to reach Keldang through Yangri Kharka once we have successfully crossed the pass.

 You will begin your journey to Dhukpu today after beginning it in Keldang.
 The path leads you through a variety of stunning vistas, including isolated regions and mountainous terrain at higher elevations.
 You will travel through peaceful woodlands on your way down to Dhukpu, taking in the quiet atmosphere of the Himalayan mountains along the way.
-You will be spending the night at the picturesque village of Dhukpu.
+You will be spending the night in the picturesque village of Dhukpu.

-The early morning of your journey will begin from Dhukpu and continue till you reach your destination.
+The early morning of your journey will begin in Dhukpu and continue till you reach your destination.
 As you make your way down to lower heights, the trail will lead you through lush vegetation as well as traditional communities.
-You will get the opportunity to learn and enjoy the traditions of the people who live in this area as you make your journey around the region.
+You will get the opportunity to learn about and enjoy the traditions of the people who live in this area as you make your journey around the region.
 You will spend the night in the charming village of Tarkeghyang, which you will reach after around five or six hours of hiking.

-Following the early breakfast, we get our day started by traveling over the countryside while following a lovely Rhododendron forest.
+Following the early breakfast, we get our day started by traveling over the countryside while following a lovely rhododendron forest.
 In the course of our travels, we will visit the lovely villages of Parachin and Ghangyul.
 As we continue on our journey, we get views of beautiful forests, winding streams, and other varied aspects of the terrain, which contribute to the mesmerizing feeling of the overall experience.